Mechatronics (Advanced Robotics & Manufacturing) Instructor (Grant Funded FT, with benefits)

-The Professor of Advanced Robotics & Manufacturing will be responsible for designing curriculum that leverages next generation manufacturing equipment, and creating lessons that bring advanced industrial concepts into the classroom.
-This position requires individuals to take cutting-edge technology, like the Internet of Things and integrate it into various classroom activities.
-The Professor of Advanced Manufacturing will serve as a coordinator of multiple National Coalition of Certification Center (NC3) exams, and will teach a full course load in the mechatronics and advanced manufacturing departments, At least one class per semester may take place offsite at a local high school or K12 institution.
-This individual will also facilitate collaborations between four-year educational institutions, participate in the college's Business and Industry Leadership Team, and coordinate tours, visits and other activities in the new workforce development building.Requirements:
+This position will teach 15 credits per semester in mechatronics or related disciplines in which they qualify.
+In addition to teaching faculty duties and responsibilities, this position will be responsible for designing curriculum that leverages next generation manufacturing equipment, and creating lessons that bring advanced industrial concepts into the classroom.
+This requires individuals to take cutting-edge advances in robotics technology, like the Internet of Things and collaborative robots and integrate them into various classroom activities.
+This position will also facilitate collaborations between four-year educational institutions, and coordinate tours, visits and other activities in the new workforce development building.Requirements:

 1. The primary responsibilities of faculty are to teach and to develop the curriculum.
 Prepare and provide students with course outlines that support learning objectives set forth in the course syllabus.
 Develop and measure learning outcomes.
 Assess student performance and maintain grade records.